sophielansweeper/embedded-workflow-builder-docs/docs/branching.md

 ![Branch on value](./assets/branching/branch-on-value.png)

-If your flow receives a `widget-created` event header, it will follow the "Created" branch, etc.
+If your %WORKFLOW% receives a `widget-created` event header, it will follow the "Created" branch, etc.

 ## Branching on an expression

-The [Branch on Expression](./connectors/branch.md#branch-on-expression) action allows you to create branches within your integration based on more complex inputs.
+The [Branch on Expression](./connectors/branch.md#branch-on-expression) action allows you to create branches within your %WORKFLOW% based on more complex inputs.
 You can compare step results or static values using [comparison operators](#branch-on-expression-comparison-operators) (like "does not equal" or "less than") and follow a branch based on the results of the comparisons.

 ![Branch on expression](./assets/branching/branch-on-expression.png)